njamesgeorge1223/Mars-News-and-Weather-Web-Scraping-Analysis-with-Splinter/Resources/README.md

-This folder includes the output files from the IPython Notebooks, MarsNewsPy.ipynb and MarsWeatherPy.ipynb.
+This folder holds the output files from the IPython Notebooks, MarsNewsPy.ipynb and MarsWeatherPy.ipynb.

 ----